pnp/cli-microsoft365/docs/manual/docs/cmd/todo/list/list-remove.md

 ## Remarks

-This command uses an API that is currently under preview and subject to changes.
+!!! attention
-Please report any issue encountered with this command to the [Office 365 CLI GitHub repository issues](https://github.com/pnp/office365-cli/issues)
+    This command is based on an API that is currently in preview and is subject to change once the API reached general availability.

 ## Examples